 There are two views here in the event details pane: the "pretty" view and the JSON view

 The "pretty" view contains a collapsible tree with data sorted alphabetically, making it easy to browse and find the property you're interested in.

 The JSON view allows you to view and copy a JSON version of the event data.

-Now that you retrieved data from the Activity Details section, it’s important to understand the meaning behind the two timestamps included in this information.
-The two times are often identical; however, this is not always the case.
+Now that you retrieved data from the Activity Details, it’s important to understand the meaning behind the two timestamps included in this information.
+The two times are often but not always identical.

 In this example, the first timestamp is the same, and the second timestamp states exactly when Klaviyo registers the event from your integration.
 If you’re interested in learning how frequently your integration syncs, head to our article, How Often Integrations Sync.

 Understanding timestamps is vital to ensuring that your emails are timely and relevant.
 It's important to take any delay in event syncing into consideration when planning your marketing strategy, especially when creating flows.
 For an abandoned cart flow, if a customer begins a checkout and then completes their purchase, this event data may take an hour (as is the case for WooCommerce) for Klaviyo to register that they completed a purchase.
 If you set your first flow email to send out a half-hour after the Checkout Started event and we have not received confirmation that the checkout was completed, this customer may receive the abandoned cart flow email by mistake.